 Introduction to Investing in Individual Stocks and ETFs

-How does one get started investing in individual stocks?
+How does one get started investing in individual stocks and/or ETFs?

-The short answer to this is, talk to your bank and they can tell you what you
+The short answer to this is, talk to your bank and they can (usually) tell you what you need to do.

 How is investing in stocks different than investing in stock mutual funds?